New York commercial insurance rate filings (2026)

 Bureau-filed loss-cost changes are the regulator-approved starting point — actual premium depends on your class code, payroll, experience modifier, schedule credits/debits, and the carrier's LCM.
 Request a free New York quote in under 90 seconds.

-Get a free New York quote →Related New York cost pages
+Get a free New York quote →New York filed rates by coverage

 New York-specific cost guides for the verticals we cover: